Motor Authority's spy photographers have just scored new images of what could be the

 Given Mazda's emphasis on weight reduction on its current lineup--from the Mazda 3

 compact car to the Mazda 6

 mid-size sedan--we expect similar measures to keep a tight rein on the new MX-5's curb weight, too.

 As for performance, there is no solid information, though earlier reports suggested a turbocharged 1.3-liter four-cylinder engine could be the powerplant for Mazda's model.
 The Alfa will likely feature a version of the 1.75-liter turbo four found in the 4C.

-The new MX-5 will enter production next year and will hopefully be in showrooms by the fall; its Alfa cousin will arrive sometime in 2015.
+The new MX-5 will enter production early next year and will hopefully be in showrooms by the fall of that year.

 Stay tuned for updates as development of both cars progresses.